JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 1 - R Analysis/README.md

 ### 🎓 **Conclusion**

-🎵 It turns out, **danceability** stole the show as the key driver of song Popularity, while **energy, acousticness, and instrumentalness** tended to bring the vibe down.
+It turns out, **danceability** stole the show as the key driver of song Popularity, while **energy, acousticness, and instrumentalness** tended to bring the vibe down.
 Despite refining the model, tackling multicollinearity, addressing assumption violations, and examining outlier effects, the model explained only 0.5% of variability.
 Progress may be incremental, but it’s still progress.
 Overall, this was a successful deep dive into the math behind the music! 🎶📈

 ---

 ### ⚠️ **Future Recommendations**

- Even with all the tweaks and fixes, there’s still a ton of variability in popularity that the model couldn’t explain.

-   - 🚀 To point us in the right direction I recommend the following moving forward:
+   - To point us in the right direction I recommend the following moving forward:

      1. 📂 **Include More Covariates** - Add features such as **song genre**
      2. 🔗 **Add Interaction Terms** -  Explore how variables interact and contribute to song popularity when combined
      3. 🤖  **Try Advanced Models** - Experiment with **machine learning** models to uncover deeper patterns

 ---

 ### 📂 Access the R-File

 Click [here](./Spotify%20Symphony.R) to explore the **Spotify Symphony** code in more detail.